kubedb/cli/docs/concepts/postgres.md

 # Postgres

 ## What is Postgres
-A `Postgres` is a Kubernetes `Third Party Object` (TPR).
+A `Postgres` is a Kubernetes `Third Party Object` (CRD).
 It provides declarative configuration for [PostgreSQL](https://www.postgresql.org/) in a Kubernetes native way.
 You only need to describe the desired database configuration in a Postgres object, and the KubeDB operator will create Kubernetes objects in the desired state for you.

 ## Postgres Spec
 As with all other Kubernetes objects, a Postgres needs `apiVersion`, `kind`, and `metadata` fields.
 It also needs a `.spec` section.
 Below is an example Postgres object.